"My people are destroyed for lack of knowledge..." - Hosea 4:6Please like, share, comment, and subscribe.

-Noah had three sons: Shem, Ham (Cham), and Japheth, but it is Ham and his lineage that settled Africa and various parts of the Middle East.
+Noah had three sons: Shem, Ham (Cham), and Japheth, but it is Ham and his lineage that settled Africa and various parts of Arabia.
+Although that is the case, there is lots of evidence that Ham was not the only black son, but may have had black skin in common with Shem.
 According to scripture, the brothers were born when Noah was 500 years old.

 “And Noah was five hundred years old: and Noah begat Shem, Ham, and Japheth.” – Genesis 5:32